gstlearn/gstlearn/README.md

   * If your Linux distribution repository doesn't provide minimum required versions, please install the tools manually (see provider website)

 ### MacOS:
-Under MacOS, the GCC (or Clang) compiler is already installed (Not tested)
+Under MacOS, the GCC (or Clang) compiler is already installed (not tested)

 ```sh
 brew install git